Frequently Asked Questions (FAQ)

 What about incontinence?

 No problem.
-We provide pads, condom catheters, catheterization supplies and bedpans.
-Each bottle and bedpan is new and can be taken along afterwards if desired.
+We provide incontinence materials, condom catheters, catheterisation and bedpans.
+Every bottle and bedpan is new and may be taken along afterwards if desired.

-Can you transport patients with infection or isolation indication?
+Can you transport patients with an infection or isolation indication?

 Yes.
-We have the materials to do this safely, provided it’s communicated in advance.
+We have the materials to do this safely, provided it is reported in advance.

 In most cases, a maximum of one person.
-With infection/isolation we look for alternatives.
+In cases of infection or isolation, we look for alternatives.

 Oxygen, ventilation & aviation

-No. In flight the requirement often doubles (2 L → ~4 L).
+No. In the air, the requirement usually doubles (2 L → ~4 L).
 We assess Hb, saturation and flow.
 We have concentrators (93–98% O2) and airlines can sometimes provide additional oxygen.

 Can all patients fly?

-No. In rare cases flying can be clinically impossible.
-We then consider alternatives such as MICU ground transport.
+No. In rare cases, flying may be clinically impossible.
+We then consider alternatives such as MICU by road.

 Which airlines do you work with?

-Since 2022, US carriers (United, Delta, American) do not operate stretcher flights.
-Non-seated patients are transported via private ambulance jet or by ground ambulance.
+Since 2022, American carriers (United, Delta, American) have not been allowed to operate stretcher flights.
+Non-seated patients are transported by private air ambulance jet or by ground ambulance.

 How long does airline medical clearance take?

-On average 48–72 hours for medical file review, fit-to-fly, ambulance lift and ground handling.
+On average 48–72 hours for the medical file, fit-to-fly, ambulance lift and ground handling.

 Luggage, family & dignity

 Yes, but limited and safely packed.
-Loose items in ambulances are dangerous.
+Loose materials in ambulances are dangerous.

-Is this possible in sensitive situations like incontinence or cognitive decline?
+Is this also possible in sensitive situations such as incontinence or cognitive decline?

 Yes.
 We work with dignity, discretion and humanity.
 No one needs to feel ashamed.